hsandt/pico-boots/README.md

 Create an entry source file `main.lua` in your project source root, and add supporting modules in the same folder or in subfolders.

+IMPORTANT: you should always add `require("engine/common")` (and sometimes `require("engine/common")`, see below) at the top of each of your entry main files. `common.lua` groups `require`s for the most common modules that don't return a table, and without it many modules will not work.

 From any of your modules, you can `require` other modules, but always make sure to pass the relative path from the project source root.
 This is because picotool doesn't recognize equivalent paths written differently, and would include such modules multiple times in the PICO-8 cartridge.

 For the rest, code as you would normally with PICO-8.
 However, if you want to be able to test your code with busted using the test pipeline provided with this framework, you will also need to: